Con Brio, Inc.: ADS 200

 The ADS 100 was later modified and rebuilt to produce the ADS 200.
 This incarnation of the ADS series was an all-in-one machine, similar to the PPG Realizer, and weighed approximately 175 pounds.
 All components were built into a large wooden box, and several features were added, including the ability to display musical notation and splittable keyboards.
 The sequencer also could sync and play up to four tracks at a time, and five 6502 processors were used, as opposed to only three on the 100.
-The ADS 200 also implemented CV/Gate, an interfacing system that was standard before the invention of MIDI.
+The ADS 200 also implemented CV/gate, an interfacing system that was standard before the invention of MIDI.

 The ADS 200 was completely hand-wired and reportedly took over seven months to build.
-Of the two units built, only one was reportedly sold for approximately $30,000 (about £17,000), making the ADS 200 a relative success.
+Of the two units built, only one was reportedly sold, for approximately $30,000 (about £17,000).
 The buyer was film composer David Campell, Beck's father, who also arranged music for Tori Amos, Elton John, The Rolling Stones, Kiss, Aerosmith, and films, such as Brokeback Mountain.
 It was reportedly kept in friend Chick Corea's studio for several years before being acquired by musician and noted aficionado of vintage synthesizer gear Brian Kehew.